ceejbot/no-more-unicorns/slides.md

 # [fit] But Ceej, I can't do that.
 # [fit] I can only hire the best.

+---

-^ Your interview process sucks.
+# [fit] Your hiring process sucks.

+^ You're not getting the results you say you want.
 You're systematically excluding people who don't fit your subconscious biases.

 ---